Multiple recurrence and popular differences for polynomial patterns in rings of integers: Introduction

 The upshot of Theorem \ref{thm: rational Kronecker} is that we may compute multiple ergodic averages for independent polynomials by studying the corresponding averages in a finite rotational system, where computations are much easier to carry out.
 Similarly, Theorem \ref{thm: nilfactor} says that in order to compute multiple ergodic averages for $k$ distinct multiples of a fixed polynomial, we can make use of the algebraic structure of a $(k-1)$-step nilsystem.

 From here, we can follow a standard technique to deduce the corresponding Khintchine-type results.
 The assumption that the families of polynomials under consideration are jointly intersective, together with a standard approximation argument, allows us to reduce to the case that the action $T$ is \emph{totally ergodic}, i.e. that $\calK_{rat}$ is trivial.
-For independent polynomials, Theorem \ref{thm: rational Kronecker} guarantees that $\UClim_{n \in \O_K}{\mu \left( A \cap T^{-p_1(n)}A \cap \dots \cap T^{-p_k(n)}A \right)} = \mu(A)^{k+1}$ for totally ergodic $T$, from which Theorem \ref{thm: IndLargeInt} immediately follows.
+For independent polynomials, Theorem \ref{thm: rational Kronecker} guarantees that

+for totally ergodic $T$, from which Theorem \ref{thm: IndLargeInt} immediately follows.
 The details of this argument are carried out in Section \ref{sec: IndLargeInt}.
 When all of the polynomials involved are multiples of a fixed polynomial and $T$ is totally ergodic, Theorem \ref{thm: nilfactor} says that the relevant multiple ergodic average can be reduced to a linear average (corresponding to $p(n) = n$).
 We are therefore able to capitalize on Khintchine-type results for linear averages (see Theorem \ref{thm: ABB} above) and extend them to the polynomial configurations we consider in Theorem \ref{thm: MultLargeInt}.
 The full details of this argument appear in Section \ref{sec: MultLargeInt}.